Dutch Shepherd

 About the Dutch Shepherd

-Standing 21 to 24 inches tall and weighing 42 to 75 pounds, the Dutch Shepherd is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 21 to 24 inches tall and weighing 42 to 75 pounds, the Dutch Shepherd is a medium-sized dog.
+The brindle pattern is the breed's hallmark — all Dutch Shepherds must be brindle, which historically helped distinguish them from Belgian and German Shepherds.
+The pattern comes in gold, silver, and dark brown base colors.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview